Dehydration and gastroenteritis

 What can I do to stay hydrated while recovering from gastroenteritis?

-The World Health Organisation (WHO) recommends the use of oral rehydration therapy for the prevention and management of dehydration due to diarrhoea.
-The Gastrolyte® range of oral rehydration products are designed to prevent and manage dehydration by replacing fluids and electrolytes in the body.
+The World Health Organisation (WHO) recommends the use of oral rehydration therapy for the management of dehydration due to diarrhoea.
+The Gastrolyte® range of oral rehydration products are designed to assist rehydration by replacing fluids and electrolytes in the body.
 Gastrolyte® contains both essential electrolytes and glucose, which enhances the absorption of sodium across the intestinal membrane.
 Gastrolyte® is available in ready to drink formulas and effervescent tablets or sachets that are dissolved in fresh drinking water.